mlund/jupyter-course/README.md

     The notebook should include rich documentation, use interactive graphs, and numerical methods.
 Here's some [inspiration](http://nbviewer.jupyter.org/github/demotu/BMC/blob/master/notebooks/Transformation2D.ipynb).

-2. A peer-review process where each student review and comment on two other notebooks.
+2. A peer-review process where each student reviews and comments on two other notebooks.

 3. Notebook presentation to the class (day 4)